atannir/CourseraTidyDataProject/CodeBook.md

 CODE BOOK
 =======================

-Copied from README just in case.
+(Mostly copied from README just in case.)

+NOTE: Since the data has been processed already to calculate the various absolute displacements, it was determined that since the processed measurements were included, the individual X, Y, Z acelerometer were excluded.

 This file uses the UCI HAR dataset available from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones (University of California Irvine Human Activity Recognition) which are tracking accelerometer data collected from smartphones while test subjects performed various activities.